 Bassist Roger Waters really knocked this one out of the park, being able to provide that stable and consistent train-like bassline that drives and pushes the song forward, while simultaneously handling all the odd bar measures the song throws at him.
 Roger’s basslines in this song have been described by some as ‘the most memorable classic bass riffs ever recorded’, and this is a perfect place to start if you’re looking to learn some stellar bass lines.

 As mentioned this song does contain quite a few odd measures (bars that are not simply 4/4), but this is a great opportunity to test and develop your rhythm ability.
-There’s also a small section in triplet timing right before the solo kicks in.
+There’s also a small section in triplet timing right before the famous guitar solo kicks in.

 Give It Away by Red Hot Chili Peppers